How can new business models not only be perceived as a threat to automotive retail, but also as an opportunity?

 These examples show that car dealerships can play a decisive role in the future of car sales.
 It can function as a central platform that meets the customer’s needs for individual mobility.

-Shared mobility services, rental offers, or joint ownership models represent key opportunities to not only sell vehicles, but also to provide an on-demand service to customers.
+Shared mobility services, rental offers, or joint ownership models represent opportunities to not only sell vehicles, but also to make them available to customers on demand.
 Retailers can establish themselves as a mobility platform for such concepts and provide the right solutions for increasingly diverse customer needs.

 Our next blog article will shed light on the different types of formats that will enable automotive retailers to achieve this goal.